-When I arrived on Larrakia Land, I heard the announcement and acknowledgement of coming onto country that always was and always will be Aboriginal land.
+When I arrived on Larrakia Land, I wriggled with excitement when I heard the announcement and acknowledgement of coming onto country that always was and always will be Aboriginal land.
 I felt welcome.
 I made my first outing from my comfy pouch in the handover from Moira to Sean, when he accepted the challenge to take me to all parts of ChangeFest.
 I witnessed and heard many stories and here are just a few I would like to share with you.

 ChangeFest was supported by many volunteers from first aid officers to facilitators.
 The generosity of time, talents and energy was apparent even when people took a moment to sit down and relax.
 In my eavesdropping I heard how people got recruited to join in and who knew who and who was connected to who.
-Here are the team of health and wellbeing volunteers.
+You can see the team of health and wellbeing volunteers.